trenskow/app/README.md

 ##### `middleware`

-This method instals a piece of middleware.
-Middleware would typically be routes, that do not handle an endpoint, but works as a transform or service provider.
-Body parsers and rate limiters would typically be installed as middleware.
+This method i attaches a piece of middleware.
+Middleware would typically be routes that do not handle an endpoint, but works as a transform or service provider (body parsers and rate limiters would typically be installed as middleware).

 > Returns the endpoint.